 Exhibit 20-D must be completed on all federally funded projects.
+On federally funded projects that are strung with non-FA projects the entire project contract becomes federalized.
+This means that both the state funded project and the federally funded project must comply with all applicable federal laws, rules and regulations related to the federalized contract.
+In addition, the FA project is to be the lead project.

-On federally funded projects strung with non-FA projects, the FA project is to be the lead project.
-Regarding federal environmental compliance, the limits of the environmental document will control the scope of compliance with NEPA requirements.
-NEPA requirements (including staging areas and Contractors' off-site activities) must only be met for that portion of the project included within the "logical termini" as described in the NEPA document associated with the federally funded portion of the contract.
+Regarding federal environmental compliance under NEPA, the project limits of the approved final environmental document will control the scope of compliance with NEPA requirements.
+NEPA requirements (including staging areas and Contractors' off-site activities) must only be met for that portion of the project included within the "logical termini" as described in the NEPA document associated with the federally funded portion of the federalized contract.